LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 The hook pipeline first applies our ``simple_dialect`` expansion, followed by the default ``lgtunit`` expansion.
-This solution allows other hook objects (e.g. required by the code being tested) to also be used by updating the pipeline.
+This solution allows other hook objects (e.g., required by the code being tested) to also be used by updating the pipeline.

 QuickCheck